stho32/Treehouse-03-Build-an-Interactive-Form/Documentation/pomodoro.md

   1. Finished work on R3 and found out that this way I already finished R4, too.
 Started to work on R5.
   1. Working on R5.
   1. R5 is working now but we still need some graphical glue.
+  1. R5 is complete.
+R6 is in the workings.
+At the moment Css.